plone/Products.CMFPlone/Products/CMFPlone/controlpanel/README.rst

 ==================

-All control panel related settings are stored in plone.app.registry and can be looked up like follow.
+All control panel related settings are stored in plone.app.registry and can be looked up as follows.

 First we lookup the registry utility::